Daily Number Sense Activities

 “Brain science tells us that the students who are better memorizers do not have more math “ability” or potential but we continue to value the faster memorizers over those who think slowly, deeply and creatively – the students we need for our scientific and technological future.”

 The effects of timed tests, and fast answers, whole class competitions, have terrible traumatising effects on kids.
 These types of math activities cause stress and anxiety and will isolate and exclude students from demonstrating their true abilities.

 But worse than this, kids are often left believing that they are bad at math and are “Not A Math Person” (Boaler).
 So they give up on math altogether because of their embarrassment at not being the fastest performer!

 So please promise me you won’t do this to your kids!

 Number sense activities tend to have a habit of exposing math misunderstandings, gaps and misconceptions, especially during an Admin Lesson Observation!

 So be prepared!
 Effective number sense sessions don’t happen instantly.
 They may be a little messy and a tad stressful, at the start of the year.

 Just put the task aside and plan a teaching session to cover the concept at a later date.
 Daily number sense activities should be short and not take the whole lesson.
-In fact they can be done at anytime in the day!
+In fact, they can be done at any time of the day!